3D Science Visualization

 Course Overview

 This WDT Module aims to train students in modern methods of 3D science visualization.
-The module will include lectures and hands-on experience in molecular modeling, 3D molecule printing, 3D bioprinting, virtual reality, protein structure prediction using machine learning algorithms, and art as research.
-The module will provide sufficient background for students to understand and appreciate how scientists could benefit from the available state-of-the-art 3D visualization software and tools to enhance their scientific data and disseminate with impact.
-The module will be completed over 2.5 days and participants who complete the module will receive an RI-INBRE Certificate of completion.
+The module will include lectures and hands-on experience in molecular modeling, 3D molecule printing, protein and DNA structure prediction using machine learning AlphaFold algorithms, BioRender Science Illustration app, and the use of AI-based art as a research tool.
+The module will provide sufficient background for students to understand and appreciate how scientists could benefit from the available state-of-the-art 3D visualization software and tools to enhance their scientific data and disseminate it with impact.
+The module will be completed over 2.5 days, and participants who complete it will receive an RI-INBRE Certificate of Completion.

 Learning Outcomes

-• Navigate molecular structure databases such as the RCSB Protein Data Bank (PDB) and PubChem
+• Navigate molecular structure databases such as the RCSB Protein Data Bank (PDB): Opioid Receptor as an example (4dkl)

 • Visualize the molecular mechanism of antibiotics and cancer drugs in molecular modeling and 3D models